opncrafter

 Conclusion

 Agentic workflows represent a massive leap in business capability, but they require rigorous financial engineering to be sustainable.
+Start by baselining the human cost, build in escalation cost assumptions from day one, and instrument your CPRA dashboard before you go live.
 Treat every token request as a database transaction, monitor loop counts aggressively, and always factor in the human escalation cost.
+The teams that win with AgentOps are not the ones who build the cleverest agents โ€” they are the ones who quantify every loop.

 Continue Reading